 - Cook Time: 20 minutes

-- Transfer vegetables onto a piece of aluminum foil.
-Then place another piece of foil on top. fold the sides in, creating a your foil pack.
+- Transfer vegetables onto a large piece of aluminum foil.
+Then place another piece of foil on top.
+Fold the sides in, creating your foil pack.
+Last, use a fork to poke a few holes on the top of your foil pack.